 CLAIM: Paul says that believers can be severed from Christ.
 Does this mean that Christians can lose their salvation?

-Second, this is the language.
-Paul says that Christ will be of “no benefit” (v.2).
-The Greek for “severed” is katargeō, which means “to cause something to be unproductive, use up, exhaust, waste” or “to cause something to lose its power or effectiveness, invalidate, make powerless” (BDAG).
+Second, the LANGUAGE supports the concept that this is referring to sanctification.
+The term “severed” (katargeō) means “to cause something to be unproductive, use up, exhaust, waste” or “to cause something to lose its power or effectiveness, invalidate, make powerless” (BDAG).

 Circumcision itself was not the problem.
 Later, Paul writes, “In Christ Jesus neither circumcision nor uncircumcision means anything, but faith working through love” (Gal.
 5:6).
 In the next chapter, he writes, “For neither is circumcision anything, nor uncircumcision, but a new creation” (Gal.
 6:15).
 Instead, the act of circumcision symbolized going back under law, and this was the surest way to being severed from Christ’s power in sanctification.